lisahh986/Data-Science-Salary-Prediction/README.md

 This challenge consists of the following subsections:

-- Use Pandas to read, clean, and fill missed columns to complete data into Training and Testing Sets.
+- Use Pandas to read, clean, and impute missing values to complete data.
+Split them into Training and Testing Sets.
 - Making predictions with Decision Tree Classifier.
 - Improve by changing the algorithm with the Random Forest classifier.